 Bagan, or the Bagan Archeological Zone, is located in the Mandalay Region of Myanmar (Burma) in Southeast Asia.
-It is a temple town that is surrounded by small towns and villages, such as Nyaung-U, which has a domestic airport, Old Bagan and New Bagan.
-The fastest way to get to Bagan is by plane from Mandalay city to Nyaung-U.
+It is a temple town surrounded by small towns and villages, such as Nyaung-U, Old Bagan and New Bagan.
+The fastest way to get to Bagan is by plane from Yangon or Mandalay to Nyaung-U.

 Upon arrival at Bagan, you will have to buy an entrance ticket at the e-ticket machine, which should be valid for three days.
 It costs 25,000 Kyats per person (around US $15-16).
-A few days in Bagan is enough time to explore its main temples, pagodas and shrines.
+Don't worry; Myanmar is one of the cheapest Asian countries to visit.
+A few days in Bagan is also enough time to explore its main temples, pagodas and shrines.

 Finally, bear in mind that Bagan doesn’t really have any party streets like Luang Prabang (Laos) and Siem Reap (Cambodia) do, so make sure to be respectful and dress appropriately when visiting the temples.
-Of most importance, though, follow the rule of not climbing the stairs or stones to the top of any temple or shrine.
+Of most importance, though, follow the rule of not climbing the stairs or stones to any temple or shrine's top.

 As Bagan is famous for its sunrise, try to get up as early as possible to head straight to the first temple on this itinerary to catch what might be one of the most beautiful sunrises you will ever see in your life.
 You will also have another opportunity to watch the sunrise on your final day in Bagan as well.

 If you arrive in Bagan the evening or night before, you should try to rent a scooter or bike from a local shop or your accommodation as it will create a hassle-free morning.
 Bagan is a massive area and walking easily between the temples is not possible.